 It is important to regularly review your Will to ensure that it still meets your needs and reflects your wishes.

 Wains can advise on all aspects of the preparation of Wills including the appointment of Executors.
 If requested, Wains can act as Executors.
-After death Wains can provide the speedy and efficient administration of the estate.
-This includes:

 Probate is the legal process that deals with the transfer of property and possessions owned by the deceased to their beneficiaries.
-Here at Wains we can aid in the valuation of an estate, complete the relevant Inland Revenue forms and oaths, acquire the grant of representation and arrange to release the assets and settle any liabilities.
+Here at Wains we can aid in the valuation of an estate, complete the relevant HMRC forms and oaths, acquire the grant of representation and arrange to release the assets and settle any liabilities.

 Lasting Power of Attorney - Property & Affairs / Personal Welfare

 A Lasting Power of Attorney is a Legal document which enables another person to make, or help to make, decisions for you when you are no longer able to do so yourself.
 This gives you more control over what happens to you if you have an accident or illness and can no longer make your own decisions.